|

 Keep active — take walks, shoot baskets, ride your bike.

-off cigarettes for good.
-Remember, lots of other people have quit, and
+cigarettes for good.
+Remember, lots of other people have quit, and you

 1. Don’t pull the triggers.
 All smokers have "triggers," certain times and places that make them want to smoke.
 For you, it may be leaving school or hanging out with friends.
 Learn what your smoking triggers are and try to avoid them.
 Or figure out how to get through them without smoking.